 I’m Kathryn!
 Otherwise known as Doitonadime on YouTube.
 I have been creating content online since 2011 to share my best organizing and frugal living tips with you.
-Our Do It On A Dime family has grown to over one million strong and continues to welcome more people ready to organize on a dime.
+Our Do It On A Dime family has grown to over two million strong and continues to welcome more people ready to organize on a dime.

 I’m a wife and mom of two little boys.
 I embrace the fact that life isn’t Pinterest-perfect.
 I share with you what living on a budget is for a REAL person.
 I love sharing the systems that work for me and help me be my best.
 When I incorporate positive changes in my home and life, I am not only saving money but also saving time.